Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Introduction and main results

 \end{maintheorem} \begin{remark} If $f$ is not NCC, then determining $N_{\rm aff}(f, B)$ reduces to counting integral points on a certain curve.
 Indeed, if $f$ is not NCC, then there exists a $\QQ$-linear map $\ell: \AA^n_{\QQ}\to \AA^2_\QQ$ and a curve $C\subset \AA^2_\QQ$ such that $V(f) = \ell^{-1}(C)$.
 Hence

 where the constant $c$ depends only on $n$, see e.g.~\cite[Lemma 4.5]{Browning-Q}.
-In particular, one cannot hope to remove the NCC condition in this generality, as the example $x_1 = x_2^d$ shows. \end{remark} By the proof of \cite[Proposition 5]{CCDN-dgc}, the exponent of $d$ cannot drop below $2$ in the bound for $d\ge 5$ in Theorem \ref{thm:fd:Q}.
-In \cite[Theorem 1.2]{Vermeulen:affinedg}, Vermeulen removes the condition on $f_d$ from Theorem \ref{thm:fd:Q}, at the cost of losing the polynomial dependence on $d$ and reintroducing a factor $B^\e$.
-In Section~\ref{sec: Dimension growth for global fields}, we give a variant of \Cref{thm:fd:Q} for any global field $K$ instead of $\QQ$ in \Cref{thm:fd:K}, following work by Vermeulen~\cite{Vermeulen:p} and Paredes--Sasyk~\cite{Pared-Sas}.
+In particular, one cannot hope to remove the NCC condition in this generality, as the example $x_1 = x_2^d$ considered as a hypersurface in $\AA^n$ shows. \end{remark} By the proof of \cite[Proposition 5]{CCDN-dgc}, the exponent of $d$ cannot drop below $2$ in the bound for $d\ge 5$ in Theorem \ref{thm:fd:Q}.
+In \cite[Theorem 1.2]{Vermeulen:affinedg}, Vermeulen removes the condition on $f_d$ from Theorem \ref{thm:fd:Q}, at the cost of losing the polynomial dependence on $d$ and reintroducing a factor of $B^\e$.
+In Section~\ref{sec:global}, we give a variant of \Cref{thm:fd:Q} for any global field $K$ instead of $\QQ$ in \Cref{thm:fd:K}, which generalizes work by Vermeulen~\cite{Vermeulen:p} and Paredes--Sasyk~\cite{Pared-Sas}.